Special Educational Needs and Disability – SEN Information Report

 Philips High School has an extensive transition programme for pupils.
 We regularly have events and taster session with partner primary schools to familiarise pupils with the school site in years 5 and 6.
 The school holds an open evening and encourages visits during the school day for prospective pupils and parents.

 Once students have been accepted at Philips, the transition visits to primary schools start.
 The heads of year follow a transition programme, working directly with the pupils who will attend from our larger feeder schools.
-Pupils with SEN will receive additional supported visits, with the support of parents/carers and outside agencies.
-The SENCO and head of year attend all SEN y6 annual reviews when invited and the head of year attends all other meetings such as TAF reviews and TAC reviews etc. The SENCO and head of year meet with staff from the majority of feeder primary schools in order to discuss progress, SEN issues, attendance, behaviour information, medical issues or any other issue which may impact on the learning of the pupil.
+Pupils with SEN may require additional supported visits, with the support of parents/carers and outside agencies.
+The SENCO and head of year attend SEN y6 annual reviews when invited and the head of year attends all other meetings such as Team Around the Family (TAF) reviews.
+The SENCO/ SENCO manager and head of year meet with staff from the majority of feeder primary schools in order to discuss progress, SEN issues, attendance, behaviour information, medical issues or any other issue which may impact on the learning of the pupil.
 There is an evening meeting for parents/carers to attend prior to the induction day which is when pupils can experience a day in school.
 There are care plan meetings organised for parents/carers to attend in order to discuss any medical needs.

-Pupils who start Philips after year 6 are assessed before they start in order to ascertain the correct setting and support that they may require.
+Pupils who start Philips after year 6 are assessed before they start and information from KS2 is used to ensure that in order to ensure pupils are set appropriately and any support that they may require.
 They receive additional pastoral support via the head of year and the form teacher.
 Philips staff contact the previous school in order to obtain up to date information and parents/carers are invited to attend transition meetings.